 Time to degree

-Different levels of education requirements are necessary for finding employment as a nurse.
-Depending on your specialty and career field, you may be expected to meet one of the following requirements.
+The education requirements are different for finding employment as a nurse, depending on your specialty and career field.
+You may be expected to meet one of the following requirements.

 - Staff nurses must have a diploma from an approved nursing program and typically work in hospitals or community health settings.